sccommunity/crates-sgx/README.md

 - Propose a crate you paln to port in issue and then port crates and corresponding tests for Teaclave SGX SDK.
 - Create a pull request stating crate name, version, license and upstream commit hash (usually a public release) which your port based on.
+Also, `meta.txt` needs to be updated.
 - Provide a diff of your changes for reviewing and auditing.
 - Add metadata in the crates section of `README.md` and update `CHANGELOG.md`.